ashbb/first_step_on_ruby_metaprogramming/README.md

 <br>

-<b>Let's discuss about your code in the relevant thread in the Second Week Forum.</b>
+<b>Let's discuss your code in the relevant thread in the Second Week Forum.</b>

 <br>